utm-lowe/Ultimate-Tic-Stack-Toe/README.md

 strongly recommend that you grab a pre-made JSON library for this because parsing this would be a challenge unto itself.

+Finally, you can use stderr to display debugging information.
+This will not be considered during debugging.
+(The `random-move.py` agent does this to print the JSON string it is sending for the moves.)

 ## Submitting Your Agent
 Your agent needs to be able to run in GitHub codespaces.
 To submit your agent, I would like you to commit and push your source code and